Qovery/documentation/website/guides/tutorial/simplest-way-to-deploy-deno-with-database.md

 ## Conclusion
 Congratulations!
-Now, you know how to deploy your Deno app with MongoDB on AWS in just a few steps.
+Now, you know how to deploy your Deno app with MongoDB in just a few steps.

 Do you have any feedback about this tutorial?
 Let us know what you think on [Discord][urls.qovery_chat], and join our wonderful dev community of +600 devs.